 The knock-on effect of the corporate adoption of coworking is significant, and is currently altering the office leasing industry.
 Most of the coworking story is told through numbers, as the real estate industry is a ‘per sq ft industry.’
 However, without the scale and scope of changing demand- which is in part an expression of the generational values of the sharing economy- it is highly unlikely that asset owners, investors, underwriters, and developers would have let coworking ‘in the door’ as a credible and viable leasing model across the office market landscape.

 The aha! moment in the evolution of the industry occurs when large firms realize that, because of new technologies and anytime/anywhere work, they simply don’t need as much real estate on their books as they once did.
 Modular, flexible leasing accomplishes two things simultaneously.
 First, it can significantly reduce company’s real estate spending.
 Secondly, the kinds of workspaces offered in coworking spaces are more aligned (than their own offices) with the aesthetic and social values of their younger employees.
 This naturally puts pressure on the corporate real estate industry, which sees demand for its traditional product shrinking.
 All parties are now animated.
-The remainder of this article is the story of how that is unfolding, and what the implications are for the relevant stakeholders.

 It is often said that prostitution is the oldest industry in the world.
 Perhaps this is true, but if so then the real estate industry is a close second.
 Collecting rent has been a part of the human repertoire since the domestication of plants and animals in the Near East some 10,000 years ago.
 Real estate’s centrality in most of the economies in the world is based in this history.
 It is, arguably, the backbone industry on which most economies sit.